Dharwad district: History

 After India's independence in 1947, the Bombay Presidency was reconstituted as India's Bombay State.
-In 1956 the southern, Kannada-speaking districts of Bombay State, including Dharwad, were added to Mysore and renamed Karnataka in 1972.
-Dharwad is home to the Karnataka University and the University of Agricultural Sciences (UAS) as well as numerous other colleges.
+In 1956 the southern, Kannada-speaking districts of Bombay State, including Dharwad, were added as part of the state of Mysore.
+Following activist pressure, Mysore was officially renamed Karnataka in October 31, 1973.
+Dharwad is home to the Karnataka University and the University of Agricultural Sciences (UAS), IIT Dharwad as well as numerous other colleges.

 In 1962 the erstwhile towns of Dharwad and Hubli were amalgamated to constitute the Hubli-Dharwad Municipal Corporation.

 Geographical features

 Dharwad district is situated in the Western sector of the northern half of Karnataka State.
 The District encompasses an area of 4263 km2 lying between the latitudinal parallels of 15°02' and 15°51' North and longitudes of 73°43' and 75°35' East.
 The district is bounded on the north by the district of Belgaum, on the east by the district of Gadag, on the south by the district of Haveri and on the west by the district of Uttara Kannada.
 All these districts, which surround Dharwad district, belong to the state of Karnataka.